doctorf18/gitskills/README.md

 Thanks for him very much.

----

-### And now I know a lot about git,and i can do a lot too.
+### Now I know a lot about git,and i can do a lot too.

+And this repository is just my practice.

+I am just a rookie.

+If you also want to learn git, you can see the above page and look my notes in this repo: [my_note of git.pdf](https://github.com/doctorf18/gitskills/blob/master/my_note_of_git.pdf)